casinca/LLM-quest/llm_quest/qwen/qwen3_next/README.md

 The evolution of linear attention, is that standard linear attention had problems with retrieval error, and the gating mechanism from gated variants (GLA, MAMBA) were an improvement in that direction.
 But these gated linear variants are still subpar with in-context learning/recall.
-These gated variants were in turn improved by adapting the delta rule.
+These gated variants were in turn improved by integrating the delta rule.
 We end up with current SOTA: Gated DeltaNet.